Practice Fusion Violates some Physicians’ Trust in Sending Millions of Emails to their Patient

 Practice Fusion may just have sent out innocent emails, asking your patients to grade you (by the way, it is not that innocent).
 The next step is more dangerous.

-So, Practice Fusion provides an elegant avenue to market directly to the people that need those drugs.
+So, Practice Fusion provides an elegant avenue to market directly to the people who need those drugs.

 Wake up guys, please, for heaven’s sake, don’t sell your vital trust with Patients.
 I personally will never go to a physician that uses Practice Fusion.